aesara-devs/aesara/doc/tutorial/debug_faq.rst

-Arguably the most useful information is approximately half-way through the error message, where the kind of error is displayed along with its cause (`ValueError: Input dimension mismatch. (input[0].shape[0] = 3, input[1].shape[0] = 2`).
+Arguably the most useful information is approximately half-way through the error message, where the kind of error is displayed along with its cause (e.g. ``ValueError: Input dimension mismatch. (input[0].shape[0] = 3, input[1].shape[0] = 2``).
-Below it, some other information is given, such as the apply node that caused the error, as well as the input types, shapes, strides and scalar values.
+Below it, some other information is given, such as the `Apply` node that caused the error, as well as the input types, shapes, strides and scalar values.

 The two hints can also be helpful when debugging.
-Using the aesara flag ``optimizer=fast_compile`` or ``optimizer=None`` can often tell you the faulty line, while ``exception_verbosity=high`` will display a debugprint of the apply node.
+Using the Aesara flag ``optimizer=fast_compile`` or ``optimizer=None`` can often tell you the faulty line, while ``exception_verbosity=high`` will display a debug print of the apply node.
 Using these hints, the end of the error message becomes :

 .. code-block:: none